ZeusWPI/blokmap/README.md

-# Blok Locaties Op Kaart Met Aanduidende Pins
+# BlokLocaties Op Kaart Met Aanduidende Pins

 A useful map that lists all the public study locations in Ghent.